rvm/rvm1-ansible/README.md

     - { role: nickjj.ruby, tags: ruby }
 ```

-Let's say you want to edit the default version, you can do this by opening or creating `group_vars/app.yml` which is located relative to your `inventory` directory and then making it look something like this:
+Let's say you want to edit a few values, you can do this by opening or creating `group_vars/app.yml` which is located relative to your `inventory` directory and then making it look something like this:

 ```
 ---
 ruby_version: 2.0.0
+ruby_rvm_stable_version_number: 1.25.26
 ```

 ## Installation